Preparing the leader in the Culinary Industry

 Graduates will be equipped to enter a variety of management careers in the food industry, including retail, product development, restaurants, hotels and marketing.

-Part of the world-renowned University of London, the Department of Management within Birkbeck is an internationally recognised centre of excellence in teaching, research and consultancy in the broad field of management.
-The academic staff are active researchers as well as enthusiastic teachers, who regularly publish cutting-edge articles in the world’s leading journals.
+Birkbeck is an internationally recognised centre of excellence in teaching, research and consultancy in the broad field of management.
+Our academic staff are active researchers as well as enthusiastic teachers, and regularly publish cutting-edge articles in the world's leading journals.

 For postgraduate degrees please visit the Master of Science in Culinary Innovation Management programme page and the Master of Science in Hospitality Innovation Management programme page.